 Trendspotting: Why Things Matter, a collaboration between the India Habitat Centre and Hearth Advisors, presents discussions about an evolving future.
-The series will connect the frontiers of academia, research, societal concerns, technology and evolving thought with issues that matter to people’s lives.
+The monthly series connects the frontiers of academia, research, societal concerns, technology and evolving thought with issues that matter to people’s lives.
 Discover insights and predictions to be prepared for a thriving tomorrow by breaking down silos between education, employability, research, technology, and sustainability.

 Previously …